65 Gliders & Sailplanes

 History

-In the late 19th century, Otto Lilienthal, a German aviation pioneer, conducted many flights with his gliders, studying aerodynamics and flight characteristics.
-Lilienthal controlled his gliders by kinesthetics, i.e., changing the center of gravity by shifting his body, much like what is done on hang gliders.
-They were woefully unstable contraptions with tail surfaces that severely fluttered, which is evident from recent reenactments of his flights.
+In the late 19th century, Otto Lilienthal, a German aviation pioneer, conducted numerous glider flights, studying aerodynamics and flight characteristics.
+Lilienthal controlled his gliders by kinesthetic weight shifting, i.e., by using body motion to shift his center of gravity and change the glider’s attitude, much as is done on hang gliders.
+They were woefully unstable contraptions with tail surfaces that fluttered severely, as evidenced by recent reenactments of his flights.
 Lilienthal documented his observations in a book published in 1889, “Birdflight As the Basis of Aviation: A Contribution Towards a System of Aviation,” which was to inspire and influence others who would advance the field, including Percy Pilcher in Britain and the Wright brothers in the U.S.

 A budding young engineer, Percy Pilcher was a lecturer at the University of Glasgow, and his interest in aviation soon made him a pioneer aviator in his own right.
 After Cayley, both Lilienthal and Pilcher were the foremost experimenters with gliders at the end of the nineteenth century.
 Lilienthal’s infatuation with replicating the wings of birds and using weight shifting for flight control was his downfall, and he was killed in a crash in 1896.
-By this time, Percy Pilcher had made repeated flights with his gliders, one flight being recorded.
+By this time, Percy Pilcher had made repeated flights with his gliders, including one flight that was recorded.
 By 1899, Pilcher had constructed a motor-driven triplane, but shortly before its first flight, he was also killed in a crash of one of his gliders.

 An RAF Slingsby T-31b Cadet was the type on which Dr. Leishman obtained his RAF wings and FAI glider certificate in 1975.